David Harrington, PhD Receives 2023 Marvin Zelen Award

 “I am very excited to join Dana-Farber,” said Dr. Simon, who trained under Dana-Farber alumnus Dr. Ian Davis at UNC-Chapel Hill.
 “I learned so much during my time at UNC.
 It taught me the ins and outs of genomics, how these data can help us solve big questions in cancer, and how important team science is to basic and translational research.
 I look forward to diving in and collaborating broadly across the Institute.”

-Dr. Simon will be an independent investigator in Data Science.
+Dr. Simon will be an independent investigator in Data Science with a Senior Research Scientist appointment at the Harvard T.H.
+Chan School of Public Health.
 He received a PhD in Bioinformatics and Computational Biology from UNC-Chapel Hill.

 meredith_regan_headshot